codesundar/firebase-chat-ionic/deploying-fcf.md

 ### Step 5: Updating CustomAuth URL

-After deployment, you can see URL on console, which you need to update with your ``project/src/settings.ts``
+After deployment, you can see CustomTokeURL on console, which you need to update with your ``project/src/settings.ts``